-IslandWire is our bi-weekly e-newsletter.
-Sign up at the bottom of this page for the latest campaign and events updates, news, and calls to action from Earth Island’s global network of environmental projects.
+IslandWire is our monthly e-newsletter.
+Sign up below for the latest campaign and events updates, news, and calls to action from Earth Island’s global network of environmental projects.

 In 2017, Canyon Mansfield, a 14-year-old Idaho boy who was walking with his dog, Kasey, on BLM land, triggered an M-44 cyanide bomb.
 Canyon has lingering health effects from exposure; Kasey died.
 Endangered species, beloved pets, and humans are all at risk of stumbling upon cyanide bombs on public lands, where federal Wildlife Services deploy the devices to kill native carnivores at the behest of agricultural interests.
 Between 2014 and 2022, this program intentionally killed more than 88,000 animals and unintentionally killed 2,200 more.
 Canyon’s Law (H.R.
 4068/S. 1940) would ban this destructive practice on public land across the US – but it needs your voice!
 Join Earth Island’s Project Coyote in supporting this bill by sending a letter to your senator and representative.

 Earth Island Institute’s New Leaders Initiative has announced six recipients of this year’s Brower Youth Awards, which celebrates youth making strides in the environmental movement.
 The winners will be honored at a ceremony on Tuesday, Oct.
 17, in Berkeley, California.
 At a time of increasing environmental engagement by young people the world over, these leaders stand out for their work protecting oceans and rivers, supporting food sovereignty, tackling food waste, restoring coastal mangroves, improving equitable access to the outdoors, and fighting air pollution for a better climate.
 Learn more about them, and don’t forget to get your tickets for this year’s ceremony.